MiVeKu/FileServer/README.md

 ## Install

 ### 1. Install Node.js.
-   Node.js can be downloaded [here](https://nodejs.org/en/download/).
+   Download Node.js in [here](https://nodejs.org/en/download/).
 LTS version recommended.
 ### 2. Install MongoDB
-   MongoDB can be downloaded [here](https://www.mongodb.com/download-center/community).
+   Download MongoDB in [here](https://www.mongodb.com/download-center/community).
 MongoDB can be installed using complete install with default settings.
 ### 3. Clone or download this repository
    If you download this repository as a ZIP file file unzip it before continuing.
 ### 4. Move into the project folder using command line